19-day Namibia & Botswana Roundabout Safari (Self-drive)

 |Price||from US$ 5,092 pps|

 |Highlights||Central Kalahari Game Reserve, Chobe National Park, Makgadikgadi Pans, Okavango Delta, Caprivi, Damaraland, Etosha National Park, Sossusvlei, Swakopmund|

-Accommodation; Meals; Vehicle hire; Welcome service; Airport transfers; 24-hour support; Comprehensive tour file with detailed itinerary, map, route descriptions, booking vouchers, contact numbers and useful information
+Accommodation; Meals; Vehicle hire; Welcome service; Seat on shared charter flights as indicated; Airport and airstrip transfers; 24-hour support; Comprehensive tour file with detailed itinerary, map, route descriptions, booking vouchers, contact numbers and useful information

 International flights; Personal travel insurance; Entry visas; Fuel; Park entry fees; Staff gratuities